View all categories

 If you’re experiencing more UTIs during perimenopause or menopause, or if this is your first UTI and you’re not sure what to do – a great first step is checking in with your healthcare provider.
 They can properly diagnose what may be going on and provide a recommended treatment.

-If a UTI is detected, your provider can prescribe the appropriate antibiotic to address your infection; if vaginal dryness is a contributing factor, they can start you on a vaginal moisturizer or similar treatment.
-Rest assured, effective treatments are available for UTI and bladder discomfort(s), so be sure to consult with your provider to find the best solution for you.
+If a UTI is detected, your provider can prescribe the appropriate antibiotic to address your infection; if vaginal dryness is a contributing factor, they can start you on a vaginal moisturizer, vaginal estrogen cream or similar treatment, based on your symptoms.
+Rest assured, effective management options are available for UTI and bladder discomfort(s), so be sure to consult with your provider to find the best solution for you.

 Resources